ManifoldScholar/manifold-docusaurus/docs/administering/spam.md

 ---
 id: spam
-title: Mitigating Spam
+title: Baseline Guardrails
-sidebar_label: Mitigating Spam
+sidebar_label: Baseline Guardrails
 ---

 Manifold employs three tactics to guard against bad actors taking advantage of the social components of the system: (1) email verification, coupled with a model of user trust; (2) rate limits levied against user engagements, and (3) integration with the spam-detection service, [Akismet](https://akismet.com/).